-- You have the right, to the extent permitted by law, to leave the medical center against your physician's advice.
+- You have the right, to the extent permitted by law, to leave the hospital against your physician's advice.

 - You have the right to reasonable privacy and confidentiality concerning your medical care and the communications and records pertaining to it.
-Third party payors, medical care review committees and authorized medical center personnel and medical staff may have access to your records.
+Third party payors, medical care review committees and authorized hospital personnel and medical staff may have access to your records.

 - You have the right to expect that treatment records are confidential unless you have given permission to give out information, or reporting is required or permitted by law.
-When the medical center releases records to others, such as insurers, it emphasizes that the records are confidential.
+When the hospital releases records to others, such as insurers, it emphasizes that the records are confidential.

-- You have a right to expect that within its capacity, the medical center will provide a reasonable response to requests for its services.
+- You have a right to expect that within its capacity, the hospital will provide a reasonable response to requests for its services.

-- You have the right to obtain information concerning the relationship of the medical center with other health care and educational institutions insofar as your care is concerned.
+- You have the right to obtain information concerning the relationship of the hospital with other health care and educational institutions insofar as your care is concerned.

 - You have the right to be involved in the decision making process related to your care.
 (Parents/guardians of children or adolescents have the right to be involved on behalf of their children with limited exceptions.)